Belalau Camps, Loeboek Linggau, Lahat, Sumatra

 The journey to Palembang was dreadful, lasting a day and two nights in cramped and stifling conditions.
 The men left the jail at Muntok at mid-day on 26 February and they were placed in the hold below deck of a small cargo steamer.
 There they were forced to stand with very little air to breathe and the conditions became unbearably stifling.
 Eventually at 6.00AM the following day, having stood all night, the ship slowly moved away from Banka Island.
 The prisoners had no idea where they were being taken until they began heading back up the Moesi River toward Palembang where they arrived at 6.00PM the same evening, still standing.

+Next the women were moved.
 The journey was described later by some of the AANS nurses.
-As usual they travelled in their remnants of uniforms and Red Cross armbands in case anyone perchance saw them.
+As usual they travelled in the remnants of their uniforms and Red Cross armbands in case anyone perchance saw them.
 The Japanese insisted that the second of the three contingents to leave the Muntok camp should be the hospital staff and patients, some of whom were gravely ill and had only a few hours to live.

 Those nurses who could, carried the stretcher cases onto the waiting boat, despite the presences of dozens of Japanese soldiers who watched with “horrified” faces but made no move to assist.